AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The GDPR API regroups features that allow the automatic processing of GDPR requests.
 [Read more](../../api/using/creating-a-privacy-request.md)

-Added information on how to set up landing pages to give your recipients the ability to be blacklisted.
+Added information on how to set up landing pages to give your recipients the ability to be added to the block list.
 [Read more](../../audiences/using/managing-opt-in-and-opt-out-in-campaign.md)

 The [Configuring transactional messaging](../../administration/using/configuring-transactional-messaging.md) section has been reorganized, and a [step-by-step use case](../../administration/using/configuring-transactional-messaging.md#use-case--configuring-an-event-to-send-a-transactional-message) has been added.